 We were greeted with smiles and friendly gestures everywhere we went.
 From free rides back to town after a day of hiking, without our asking, to fresh fruit and drinks in someone’s backyard, just because we happened to walk by.
 Travel to Armenia is full of these small surprises and acts of hospitality, which make a visit that much better.

-The Armenian people have suffered a great deal in recent times, and in some places, similar experiences lead to anger and bitterness.
+The Armenian people have suffered a great deal in recent times.
+In other places, similar experiences lead to anger and bitterness.
 In Armenia, it has led to a realization that the only way to combat the suffering is to support each other, and show kindness to guests, so others will be kind in return: a refreshing perspective in today’s polarized world.

 It’s safe.
 Like, really safe.